Mathieu Kérékou: 1972 coup and Marxist rule

 Kérékou's regime was rigid and vigorous in pursuing its newly adopted ideological goals from the mid-1970s to the late 1970s.
 In 1974, under the influence of young revolutionaries - the "Ligueurs" - the government embarked on a socialist program: nationalization of strategic sectors of the economy, reform of the education system, establishment of agricultural cooperatives and new local government structures, and a campaign to eradicate "feudal forces" including tribalism.
 Beginning in the late 1970s, the regime jettisoned much of its radicalism and settled onto a more moderately socialist course as Kérékou consolidated his personal control.Its relations with France and other African governments in the region deteriorated because of the Marxism claimed by the Beninese regime and the support offered to the Polisario Front for the liberation of Western Sahara.
 The French government of Valéry Giscard d'Estaing feared the spread of Marxism in West Africa and decided to react.
 He was joined by Félix Houphouet-Boigny (Ivory Coast), Gnassingbé Eyadéma (Togo), Joseph-Désiré Mobutu (Zaire) and Hassan II (Morocco), who, in addition to the diplomatic isolation and attempts to destabilize Benin economically, decided to organize an attempted coup d'état.
-This was the operation shrimp, entrusted to the French mercenary Bob Denard, on January 17, 1977, but it failed completely.
+This was Operation Shrimp, entrusted to the French mercenary Bob Denard, on 17 January 1977, but it failed completely.

 It was hoped that the nationalizations of the 1970s would help develop the economy, but it remained in a very poor condition.
 Kérékou began reversing course in the early 1980s, closing down numerous state-run companies and attempting to attract foreign investment.
-He also accepted an IMF structural readjustment programme in 1989, agreeing to austerity measures that severely cut state expenditure.
+He also accepted an IMF structural readjustment program in 1989, agreeing to austerity measures that severely cut state expenditure.
 The economic situation continued to worsen during the 1980s, provoking widespread unrest in 1989.
-A student strike began in January of that year; subsequently strikes among various elements of society increased in frequency and the nature of their demands grew broader: whereas initially they had focused on economic issues such as salary arrears, this progressed to include demands for political reform.
+A student strike began in January of that year; subsequently, strikes among various elements of society increased in frequency, and the nature of their demands grew broader: whereas initially they had focused on economic issues such as salary arrears, this progressed to include demands for political reform.